 Exhaust fans, where available, and towels can also help to remove moisture.
 Ensure your fan is powerful enough for your room (check the label of the fan to see what size room it is best for and upgrade if necessary).

-For especially-wet rooms it's important to spray the tiles and caulking with an anti-mold solution regularly to discourage mold.
+For constantly wet rooms it's important to spray the tiles and caulking with an anti-mold solution regularly to discourage mold.
 You can buy such solutions in hardware stores or make it yourself with equal parts of white vinegar and water.
 Similarly, keeping tiles clean from the the moment they are installed prevents scum buildup and reduces the likelihood of mold and moisture.

 Grout should be properly sealed with one or more coats of grout sealer which will reduce the speed that moisture will accumulate provided you follow the other steps above.